 This stop is for the St. Enoch Shopping Centre, bars and St. Andrew’s Cathedral, none of which I stopped to see.

-St. Enoch’s Shopping Centre is another claim to fame as being the largest glass-covered enclosed area building in Europe.
+St. Enoch’s Shopping Centre is another claim to fame as Europe’s largest glass-covered enclosed shopping centre.

 Stop Seven Hop-On Hop-Off Sightseeing Bus Glasgow